shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

     - `velocity`: element=`float`, shape=`[N,N]`
 - `result`: element=`float`, shape=`[10,10]`

-In this case, all parameters agree on X and Y. If not, numpy broadcast rules would have been breached and the user is informed of an error.
+In this case, all parameters agree on X and Y. If they do not, numpy broadcast rules would have been breached and the user is informed of an error.

 With both overall call shape, and the individual shape information for each argument, it is now possible to populate uniforms that allow for any combination of loads/stores that the container types support.

 ## Remapping

-Whilst syntax can vary, the ability to remap dimensions of input shape to specific dimensions of the call shape makes everything a **lot** more complex!
+The ability to remap dimensions of input shape to specific dimensions of the call shape makes everything a **lot** more complex!

-In the simplest situation, the user provides remapping for argument shapes that map to dimensions of the call shape that would exist in the absence of any remapping.
+In the simplest situation, the user overrides how input dimensions map to **existing** call dimensions.
 For example, in the earlier case, the call shape is determined to be of dimensionality 2.
-If no argument dimensions are mapped to call dimensions outside of the range 0-1, the impact upon code gen will be 0 - all changes can be accounted for with uniforms.
+If no input dimensions are mapped to call dimensions outside of the range 0-1, the impact upon code gen will be 0 - all changes can be accounted for with uniforms.

 The first stage of complexity arises with a more complex remapping commonly seen with batch training: